codybloemhard/incodoc/dev-notes.md

   - anything can have a tag
   - links can link to tags

-change section items to one list to preserve order between paragraphs and sub sections

 things to write about

-- why
-  - problem
-  - solution
-- why not existing formats
-- positives
 - all the features and suggested use
-- applicationification of documents
-- on the term 'consumer'

 think about: